CAHOOTS (crisis response)

-CAHOOTS (Crisis Assistance Helping Out On The Streets) is a mental-health-crisis intervention program in Eugene, Oregon, which has handled some lower-risk emergency calls involving mental illness since 1989.
-In most American cities, police respond to such calls, and at least 25% of people killed in police encounters had been suffering from serious mental illness.
+CAHOOTS (Crisis Assistance Helping Out On The Streets) is a mental-health-crisis intervention program in Eugene, Oregon, which has handled some lower-risk emergency calls involving mental illness and homelessness since 1989.
+This makes it the earliest, or one of the earliest, Mobile Crisis Teams.

-Other cities in the US and other countries have investigated or implemented the concept.
-In 2015 Stockholm a similar concept was implemented and considered a success.
-After the George Floyd protests in 2020, several hundred cities in the US interested in implementing similar programs requested information from CAHOOTS.
+In most American cities, police have been responding to such calls and at least 25% of people killed in police encounters had been suffering from serious mental illness.
+Many cities in the US and elsewhere have been considering and implementing something like CAHOOTS.
+In 2015, Stockholm a similar concept was considered a success.
+In early 2020, Denver started a similar program.
+After the George Floyd protests that year, several hundred cities in the US interested in implementing similar programs requested information from CAHOOTS.

+In 2021, the US enacted legislation to cover 85% of the expenses for three years for Mobile Crisis Teams, directing $1 billion to the effort.
+By the end of the year, many cities were starting such programs, such as Minneapolis' Behavioral Crisis Response.
+By 2024, most US states had multiple cities implementing such programs, or had them available state-wide.